Skip to Main Content

 On a larger scale, ChatGPT and other AI tools use unsustainable amounts of energy and fresh water.

-There is the promise that generative AI, like ChatGPT, can cut down on the amount of time it takes to complete a review, and it can!
-But you have to know the strengths and limits of the tool you are using.
+There is the promise that generative AI, like ChatGPT, can cut down on the amount of time it takes to complete a review.
+But you have to know the strengths and limitations of the tool you are using.

-AI can be helpful for generating ideas that you vet and adapt.
+• AI can be helpful for generating ideas that you vet and adapt.
 For example, ChatGPT might be beneficial to inform your research question and help you brainstorm inclusion and exclusion criteria and what terms you want in your search strategy.
-What it is not able to do is build a systematic search strategy.
-It may also suggest citing articles that do not exist, known as a hallucination.

 Before using something, explore its parameters, and be skeptical about anything that seems too good to be true or removes all human intervention from a task.